pomle/throb/README.md

 ## `derace`

-Ensures that only the most up to date call to a promise resolves.
+Ensures that only the most up to date call to a resolved promise is used.

 ### Usage

 In the example below, we call a server to get the current time to display.
 If we did not use `derace`, an earlier call to `getTime` could resolve after the last, and show an outdated result.
-If an outdated promise resolves, the wrapper will throw, thus outdated results ends up in the catch clause.
+If an outdated promise resolves, the `sync` flag will be false, and the result can be ignored and the desync logged.

 ```ts
 import { derace } from "@pomle/throb";